Sharon Hecker: Career

 Hecker started out in the early 1990s at the Peggy Guggenheim Collection in Venice and the US Pavilion for the Venice Biennale.
-Over the course of that decade, she held positions at the Gallery Christian Stein in Milan and UC Berkley (as a lecturer).
+Over the course of that decade, she held positions at the Gallery Christian Stein in Milan and University of California, Berkeley (as a lecturer).
 In 2006, she began working for the IES Abroad program with the Università Cattolica del Sacro Cuore in Milan, Italy.
 Then, in 2018 she began teaching in the Masters program at Università Cattolica del Sacro Cuore in Arts Management, at the Università degli Studi di Milano, and at the Harvard University, Summer Institute for Technical Studies in Art (SITSA).

 Hecker is the series editor for the Visual Cultures and Italian Contexts series for Bloomsbury Visual Arts.

 Hecker runs workshops and offers private consulting on evidence-based art historical research for which she has copyrighted The Hecker Standard.
 Some of the organizations she has worked with are: the ADR Camera Arbitrale di Milano, Associazione Italiana Family Office (AIFO) Università Cattolica Master's in Arts Management, 24Ore Business School Master Economia e Management dell’Arte e dei Beni Culturali, the Master's in Art Law at the University of Milan, the University of Pavia Master's in Gestione Innovativa dell’arte and the Luiss Guido Carli Art Law Master's Program and at the SDA Università Bocconi Master's Concentration in Art Markets and Finance.
-She was interviewed about her method for Art Law in 2021, by ArteConcas in 2020 (in Italian), and spoke about this method at the Catalogue Raisonné Scholars Association in 2018 as part of a two-day conference titled The Afterlife of Sculptures:Posthumous Casts in Scholarship, the Market, and the Law.
+She was interviewed about her method for Art Law in 2021, by ArteConcas in 2020, and spoke about this method at the Catalogue Raisonné Scholars Association in 2018 as part of a two-day conference titled The Afterlife of Sculptures: Posthumous Casts in Scholarship, the Market, and the Law.